Discernment

 “…in the foreword Jen wrote, ‘a paraphrase, such as the NLT or The Message, can be useful but should be regarded as a commentary rather than a translation.’
 However, aside from that, I have found no other problems with the book at all.
 It is an eight week long study of 1 Peter based on the method of Bible study that she writes about in Women of the Word.
 My favorite thing about this study is that it causes us to focus on what the text is telling us about God.
 I love how Jen Wilkin is teaching women to study the Bible properly.
 I wish she would be more discerning about who and what she endorses though.
 There are so few women who bring us solid teaching and discernment.”

-While this is a good sign that Jen usually does not preach to men or teach men the Scriptures, concerns have been raised that she may be getting too close to, or occasionally crossing this line.
-For example, Jen’s staff position as TVC’s “Executive Director” of children’s and student ministries, depending on the exact nature of her job responsibilities, may (I am making a reasonable inference, as TVC’s website does not explicitly say) require her to teach Scripture to, or exercise improper authority over young men in the student ministry (which includes students through age 18) and men who teach or volunteer in the student ministry.
-The title “Executive Director” makes it sound as though she is over the entire ministry and everyone in that ministry is under her purview.
+For example, Jen’s former staff position as TVC’s “Executive Director” of children’s and student ministries, depending on the exact nature of her job responsibilities, probably (I am making a reasonable inference, as TVC’s website does not explicitly say) required her to teach Scripture to, or exercise improper authority over young men in the student ministry (which includes students through age 18) and men who teach or volunteer in the student ministry.
+The title “Executive Director” makes it sound as though she was over the entire ministry and everyone in that ministry was under her purview.

 “We need [women’s] visible leadership.
 How visible?
 As visible as your church’s complementarianism allows.”

-This answer is at best, unhelpful, and at worst, opens the door for women and pastors to rebel against Scripture.
-More and more churches’ so-called “complementarianism” allows women to preach the Sunday morning sermon or serve in any pastoral or leadership position short of head pastor.
+This remark is at best, unhelpful, and at worst, opens the door for women and pastors to rebel against Scripture.
 The biblical answer to this question (aside from the fact that the church should be far more focused on servanthood than leadership) is: Women may serve in any position in the church that does not require them to preach to, teach Scripture to, or exercise authority over men, and which does not violate any other principles of Scripture.

-Adding to this confusion, Jen has spoken at several co-ed conferences leading some to question whether or not she is violating Scripture’s prohibition against women teaching the Scriptures to men.
-I believe she has crossed that boundary on occasion.
+In addition to the aforementioned preaching cohort in which Jen instructs pastors, she has spoken at several co-ed conferences in recent years.
 Give the first 15 minutes of the video below a listen*.
 Despite the fact that Jen’s very first remark is that she is not teaching the Bible in this session for pastors and church planters, she almost immediately goes on to quote and allude to the opening chapters of Genesis (and later in the video, other passages) and teach on them.
 I would challenge you to listen to what she says and ask yourself, “If I heard a pastor give this type of instruction, would I consider it a sermon/Bible lesson?”
 I think most of us could easily answer, “yes”. *(Unfortunately, the full length video of Jen’s complete teaching session has been removed from the internet.
 The video below is an excerpt of the full length video.)

-In another instance of preaching to a co-ed audience, Jen was one of the featured speakers at The Gospel Coalition’s 2021 Conference.
-TGC, as many have noted, seems to be on a woke / social justice trajectory.
+In another instance of preaching to a co-ed audience, Jen has been featured as a speaker multiple times at The Gospel Coalition’s national conference* at least as far back as 2017.
+(In the opening seconds of this 2017 TGC conference session, Why It’s Good that God Is Different from Us, Jen acknowledges and welcomes the men in her audience.)
+TGC, as many have noted, has been on a woke / social justice trajectory for years.
 Jen has been featured on TGC’s site numerous times.

 Another concern about Jen is that she seems to be increasingly associating and appearing with false or problematic teachers.